ADMISSIONS FOR DEGREE PROGRAMS IN SCIENCE

 - Visit "mobility" page non-degree seeking visits and student-exchange programs.

 - General Requirements

-Completion of 12 years’ schooling or equivalent, as recognized by the Minister of Education, or Equivalents recognized by the Minister of Education include degrees such as the International Baccalaureate.
+Completion of 12-year schooling or equivalent, as recognized by the Minister of Education, or Equivalents recognized by the Minister of Education include degrees such as the International Baccalaureate.

-NOTE: International Education Advisors or any offices in Kyoto University would NOT personally introduce any faculty member(s) to prospective applicants.
+- IMPORTANT: International Advisors or any offices within Kyoto University would NOT introduce any faculty member(s) to prospective applicants.
 Such inquiries would be disregarded.
-Graduate-level applicants in science field should be able to find a right professor or supervisor for their research plan.
+Find a professor or supervisor by yourself.

 - Applicants must contact the Japan Embassy in your own country and obtain an application packet there.
 Graduate School and Faculty of Science does not know anything about the specific procedure planned by each embassy.

 - Contact a professor(s) with whom you wish to study well in advance.

 Professors and administrators may not be available during summer when you need an acceptance letter from them to complete your application.
 Act early.